PabloAMC/TFermion/snippets/example_h2_all_methods.md

 ```
 python main.py h2 all 'H 1s'
 ```
-`'H 1s'` is an optional parameter.
+`'H 1s'` is an optional parameter only used in `sparsity_low_rank'.
 If not included, the method will be executed with the active space being the whole space.

 Output
 ---------